General Terms and Conditions of use

 To ensure that passwords are secure, they must respect a certain format.
 The identifiers allow the Consumer to login when the Application is opened for the first time, when the Application is disconnected and each time a connection is made with a new mobile device.

-In certain cases, the use of the personalised security device is coupled with a single-use password, with the aim of performing strong authentication of the Consumer.
+In certain cases, the use of the personalized security device is coupled with a single-use password, with the aim of performing strong authentication of the Consumer.

 Performing an operation